James McEvoy

 The splendid report of James McEvoy, published by the Geological Survey of Canada in 1900, dealing with the geology and natural history resources of the country traversed by the Yellowhead Pass route from Edmonton to Tête-Jaune Cache, contains the most comprehensive and reliable geographical information that has yet been published, and also contains the only geographical map published of that route on a sufficiently large scale to be of value.

-In 1901 Mr. McEvoy became geologist for the Crow’s Nest Pass Coal Company at Fernie, B.C., and in 1906 was appointed chief engineer.
-He relinquished those positions to commence practice in Toronto.
+In 1901 Mr. McEvoy became geologist for the Crow’s Nest Pass Coal Company at Fernie, B.C.
+He married Florence Ray [1876 – d.
+1942] in 1902.
+In 1906 was appointed chief engineer of the company, but relinquished the position soon afterwards to commence practice in Toronto.
 He was regarded as one of the best authorities on coal and his services had been retained for numerous enterprises in connection with coal, iron, and oil operations, not only in Canada but in all parts of the world.
-He was a member of the Canadian Institute of Mining and Metallurgy, the Engineering Institute of Canada, the American Association for the Advancement of Science, and of the Mining and Metallurgy Institute, London, England (5)
+He was a member of the Canadian Institute of Mining and Metallurgy, the Engineering Institute of Canada, the American Association for the Advancement of Science, and of the Mining and Metallurgy Institute, London, England (8).

 Events in the Mount Robson region in which McEvoy was involved: